yunkunrao/tendermint.com/content/blog/application-blockchain-interface.md

 Tendermint is able to decompose the blockchain design by offering a very simple API between the application process and consensus process.

-The API consists of 3 primary message types that get delivered from the core to the application.
+The ABCI consists of 3 primary message types that get delivered from the core to the application.
 The application replies with corresponding response messages.

 The messages are specified here: https://github.com/tendermint/abci#message-types